potluck-events/potluck/backend/README.md

 The app should now be running at http://localhost:8000/

+9. You can create a django superuser by running:

+    `python manage.py createsuperuser`

+And you can log into the django admin at http://localhost:8000/admin/ to manage local data.

 <br>

 ### Create Local PostgreSQL Database

-9. Install PostgreSQL:
+10. Install PostgreSQL:

     `brew install postgresql`

-10. Start PostgreSQL:
+11. Start PostgreSQL:

     `brew services start postgresql`

-11. Create a user:
+12. Create a user:

     `createuser -d <username>`

-12. Create a database:
+13. Create a database:

     `createdb -U <username> <dbname>`

-13. Install a PostgreSQL adapter:
+14. Install a PostgreSQL adapter:

     `pipenv install psycopg2-binary`